neuefische/wd-flipped-classroom-curriculum/sessions/agile-workflow-and-user-stories/README.md

 - Title
   - Short and precise
 - Value proposition
-  - As a User...
-(User, Author, logged in User...)
+  - As a user... (user, author, logged in user...)
   - I want to...
   - in order to ...
 - Description